mcdevzofcZour/heckeruwu/README.md

 - `janus_api_secret`.
 This is a secret code to call API methods by a mobile application.
 This secret is stored in `./dist/credentials/janus_api_secret`
 - `janus_admin_api_secret`.
 A secret code to call Admin API methods.
 This secret is stored in `./dist/credentials/janus_admin_api_secret`

 `janus_api_secret` is required for both the web and mobile applications.
-It is automatically saved in the web application configuration and is displayed on the screen when aPuppet is started.
+It is automatically saved in the web application configuration and is displayed on the screen when Headwind Remote is started.

 You need to enter this API secret together with the server URL in the configuration of a mobile application.
 If you build your own version of the mobile app, you can change the default values in `build.gradle`.

 ### Logs

 #### Log setup
-The aPuppet logs are written by using a standard docker logging.
+The Headwind Remote logs are written by using a standard docker logging.

 Default setup:
 - driver: `json-file`